 As an example, Australia, New Zealand, and Singapore already accept and facilitate exporters to self-declare.
 Cambodia and Lao PDR, who have ratified RCEP, have 20 years from entry into force to implement DOOs.
 Exporters from these countries must obtain certificates of origin (COOs) instead.
 Thailand, Malaysia, and Indonesia are expected to require COOs as well, at least in the early phases of implementation, and have 10 years from entry into force to implement DOOs.
 Countries accepting DOOs and those requiring COOs are expected to be clarified in local rules in due course.

 Ultimately, the RCEP aims to be facilitative.
 But with increased self-regulation comes increased expectation of voluntary compliance and robust internal controls.
-If you need any assistance, please do not hesitate to reach out to us.
+If you need any assistance with import and export consulting, please do not hesitate to reach out to us.